Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee

 The remainder of this paper is organized as follows.
 After an overview in Section \ref{sec:introduction}, the numerous theoretical results regarding the robustness of nonlinear perturbed systems intended for subsequent guidance law design is given in Section \ref{sec:Preliminaries}, and the perturbed model and constrained input commands, along with the problem formulation, is presented in Section \ref{sec:Problem Formulation}.
-The proposed robust guidance law is designed in Section \ref{sec:Robust Longitudinal-lateral Guidance law} and its modified optimal version in \ref{sec:Optimal Look-ahead Pursuit Controller design}, followed by simulations in Section \ref{sec:Simulation}.
-Finally, Section \ref{sec:Conclusion} presents concluding remarks and directions for future investigation in Section Conclusions and future work.
+The proposed robust guidance law and its modified optimal version is designed in Section \ref{sec:Path Following Controller with optimal robustness indictor}, followed by a matched autopilot design in Section \ref{sec:The Autopilot} and simulation experiments in Section \ref{sec:Simulation}.
+Finally, we present concluding remarks and directions for future investigation in Section Conclusions and future work.